 This amino acid helps create nitric oxide.
 Nitric oxide plays an important role in the health of the lower urinary tract.
-Studies have also found it to help with bladder obstruction.
-L-arginine supplements are fairly common.
-L-arginine is also available in foods including:
+There are not a lot of studies that look at L-arginine in overactive bladder.
+One study found that the supplement Edicare, which contains 115 milligrams of L-arginine, is helpful for OAB in older adults.
+L-arginine supplements are fairly common and are also available in foods like:

 - meat and dairy products